If you’re in my facebook group the Snark Squad then you were expecting this. Here’s the first chapter of Trouble with Wolves, coming February 2020

 Embry took notice and shot out from behind, biting the man’s bicep.
-Fabric tore in his attempt to break away, the smell of blood saturated the air and the man was knocked off balance.
+Fabric tore in his attempt to break away.
+The smell of blood saturated the air as he stumbled back knocked off balance.

-He yelled out in pain and swung his axe in a wide arc at Embry, who narrowly avoided the blow.
+The man yelled in pain and swung his axe in a wide arc at Embry, who barely avoided the blow.

 Blood dripped down the man’s arm but he paid it no mind, squaring off against Embry while still keeping me and the human I’d disarmed in his line of sight.
 The others stood scattered throughout the trees, watching with their swords drawn.